Analysis | Why Adler’s Murky Tale Fuels Fears About Real Estate

 Local media noticed that he appeared tied to both companies being acquired by ADO in the transaction.
 Caner’s family trust had assembled a large stake in Adler Real Estate starting in 2012; that was just before the company began its debt-fueled expansion, which sent its share price soaring.
 Caner was an informal adviser to Aggregate Holdings SA, which controlled Consus and was the largest investor in Adler.
 Caner’s previous foray into real estate involved a company called the Level One Group, which collapsed in the wake of the 2008 financial crisis with debts of about 1.2 billion euros.

-Adler broadly rejected the allegations and hired KPMG to conduct an investigation.
-The report failed to prove or disprove many of the allegations after Adler withheld thousands of documents from investigators citing legal privilege.
-Investors reached their own conclusion with a fresh selloff in Adler’s stock and bonds.
+Adler broadly rejected the allegations and hired KPMG to conduct its investigation.
+The report failed to prove or disprove many of the allegations after Adler withheld documents from investigators citing legal privilege.
 The landlord has also sold off about 40% of its apartment portfolio since October at prices that it says prove its valuations were accurate.
-Caner denies he is the power behind the throne and has filed a criminal complaint against Perring.
+Caner denied he was the power behind the throne and filed a criminal complaint against Perring.
 German regulators are also probing Adler.

 More stories like this are available on bloomberg.com